AndersDeath/diary2/000-current.md

 # 22 February - Wednesday - Yerevan - 146 day of immigration

 Today I had a short interview with one company.
+It was creative fabrica - huge website that sells visual assets.